GLOBAL MARKETS-Shares steady as oil drops on talk of output boost | Headlines

 "None of that will alleviate the refining bottleneck/crunch that is causing petrol and diesel prices to soar globally, but it would be a rare piece of good news for the global economy and the inflation fight," said OANDA analyst Jeffrey Halley.
 "It certainly isn't in OPEC's interests to send the world into a recession," he added.

-In the United States, S&P 500 and Nasdaq e-mini futures were up 0.3% and 0.5% respectively.
-Over in Asia, stocks caught up with Wednesday's weakness on Wall Street, slipping for a second straight session, on concern over high inflation and the threat of recession.
+In the United States, S&P 500 and Nasdaq e-mini futures were up 0.6% and 0.8% respectively.
+In Asia, stocks caught up with Wednesday's weakness on Wall Street, slipping for a second straight session, on concern over high inflation and the threat of recession.

 A new survey of South Korean factory activity showed slowing growth in May as import and export orders shrank, the latest indicator of global manufacturing woes.
-MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.9%.
-Seoul's KOSPI was down 1% and in Tokyo, the Nikkei slipped 0.2%.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.8%.
+Seoul's KOSPI was down 1% and in Tokyo, the Nikkei slipped nearly 0.2%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)